AckerlyXu/heima/includes/storage-development-environment-include.md

 For more information about connection strings, see [Configure a Connection String to Azure Storage](../articles/storage/storage-configure-connection-string.md).

 > [!NOTE]
 > Your storage account key is similar to the root password for your storage account.
 Always be careful to protect your storage account key.
 Avoid distributing it to other users, hard-coding it, or saving it in a plain-text file that is accessible to others.
-Regenerate your key using the Azure portal preview if you believe it may have been compromised.
+Regenerate your key using the Azure Portal if you believe it may have been compromised.
 >
 >